Oppn steps up pressure on LS Speaker for stringent action against Bidhuri; BJP alleges derogatory remarks made against PM | Politics

 As Bidhuri's remarks during a discussion on the success of Chandrayaan-3 in the Lok Sabha on Thursday triggered a furore, Ali had said that he could consider quitting the membership of the House if no step is taken.

+''A Member of Parliament, behaving like a hatemonger in the hallowed halls of our democracy is a shocking aberration which must never be tolerated...

+''Therefore, I request that strictest possible actions against Ramesh Biduri MP, including his suspension from the house and an express reference to the matter to the Privileges Committee be undertaken and justice is granted to Danish Ali MP, who was insulted and harassed in the Lok Sabha at the earliest,'' Suresh said.

-In a letter written to Lok Sabha Speaker Om Birla, Congress leader and former Maharashtra minister Naseem Khan demanded that Bidhuri be ''permanently suspended''.
+In his letter written to the Lok Sabha Speaker, Congress leader and former Maharashtra minister Naseem Khan demanded that Bidhuri be ''permanently suspended''.

 Bidhuri's ''shameful'' statement is an insult not only to the MP but also to Parliament, the ''sanctum sanctorum of our democracy'', he said.